Lemonade Pet logo

 What is Lemonade?

 Lemonade is an insurer that aims to make the process of buying coverage easier.
 Initially, the company started this endeavor by offering renters insurance but has since expanded into other coverage options — including pet insurance.
-Currently (as of January 2024) Lemonade pet insurance is available in: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, District of Columbia, Florida, Georgia, Illinois, Indiana, Iowa, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, and Wisconsin
+Currently (as of February 2026) Lemonade pet insurance is available in: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, and Wisconsin

 Before we get into the specifics about what Lemonade pet insurance covers and what coverage options they offer, let me address some basics.
 First, with your policy, you’ll be able to take your pet to any licensed vet in the United States.
 Next, it’s important to know that preexisting conditions are not covered by any of Lemonade’s policy options.
 Lastly, should you wish to cancel your policy, you are able to do so at any time.